 It features an extremely durable 1-1/2in solid maple bar with heavy gauge steel tubing to make sure that it's the highest quality bar on the market.

 As the bar is stable enough on its own and requires no additional stabilizing mechanisms, kids feel incredibly stable as they swing on it without requiring any additional base extensions.

 The Jr. Bar PRO is also extremely easy to set up and can be done in approx 5-10 minutes.
 The D-2 Knobs make it easy for anyone to adjust bar heights that makes for quick transitions between skills.
 The rounded corners safety features help to keep the athletes safe and give them more confidence to progress.

 Being the bar that is the easiest to assemble and disassemble, this extremely versatile single bar is great for all skill levels and ages in the gym or at home.

-The Tumble Trak Junior Kip Bar, in purple was our favorite for many different reasons.
+The Tumble Trak Junior Kip Bar, in purple was our favourite for many different reasons.
 First, it is a tremendous value.
 The solid beech bar and heavy gauge steel construction make this a high-quality gymnastic bar.

 Beech is a great choice for the bar because of the right balance between strength and flexibility.
-Heavy gauge steel ensures that the gymnastics bar will be sturdy enough to hold your child.
+Heavy gauge steel ensures that the bar will be sturdy enough to hold your child.

 The size of the bar is particularly good for small hands.
 Some were a little bigger, but this one seemed to the right for a larger age group.
 Also, the beech wood used to make the bar is a really good choice.
 It's a solid and strong wood with just enough flexibility.
 Wood that isn't flexible may be too brittle.
 That's why we liked this bar and this wood.